jayon-lihm/atac-seq/README.md

 # atac-seq
 Analysis scripts for ATAC-seq data.
-All of the input and output files (tables, graphs, texts) are located it under "files" folder.
+All of the input and output files (tables, graphs, texts) are located under "files" folder.

 1. **pipeline_paired.sh & pipeline_single.sh**
   Trim adapters, mapping, remove duplicates, generate .bam and .bai for genome (chr1-19,X,Y) and chrM.